polarityio/efficient-ip/README.md

-# Polarity efficientiP SOLIDserver Integration
+# Polarity EfficientIP SOLIDserver Integration

-The efficientiP SOLIDserver integration searches SOLIDserver RESTFul API for metadata associated with observed IPv4 addresses.
+The EfficientIP SOLIDserver integration searches SOLIDserver RESTFul API for metadata associated with observed IPv4 addresses.

-To learn more about efficientiP, please visit the [official website](https://www.efficientip.com/).
+To learn more about EfficientIP, please visit the [official website](https://www.efficientip.com/).

 Check out the integration below: